fortran-lang/.github/GOVERNANCE.md

 * The administrators will make their best good-faith effort to act and make decisions that are in the best long-term interest of the broader Fortran-lang community, Fortran-lang projects, and the Fortran language as a whole.
-* Occasionally, there may not be unanimous agreement on any specific issue or decision to be made.
-In such event, the administrators can vote to decide how to move forward.
+* The administrators will make their best good-faith effort to arrive to unanimous agreement on any major issue or decision that needs to be made.
-* Any single administrators can call for a vote on a decision.
-* All administrators have equal voting power.
-For example, if there are five administrators, each has the voting power of 20%.
-* The administrators will require 80% agreement to make any major decision.
+* In the event in which the administrators, after extensive discussion, are unable to reach unanimous agreement but must take action to move forward, the administrators will vote and require 80% agreement to make any major decision.
   This includes decisions such as:
   - Adding or removing administrator team members;
   - Changing the governance documents;